brycewray/hugo-site/content/posts/2020/11/what-apple-silicon-means-web-developers.md

 ---
 layout: singlepost
 title: "What Apple Silicon means for web developers"
-#subtitle: "The Mac’s new world is amazing, but . . ."
 description: "As Apple takes the Mac to the final frontier, here’s what web devs should consider."
 author: Bryce Wray
 date: 2020-11-20T16:25:00-06:00